-If you have been involved in an accident and the insurer has informed you that the vehicle is a write-off, you may be wondering what that exactly means.
+If your car is a write-off, you may be wondering what that exactly means.
 Our guide explains everything you need to about write-off categories and what you should do after being told your car is a write-off.

 What is an insurance write-off?

-An insurance write-off is a term that describes a car that is either no longer road-worthy, beyond repair or damaged to the extent that repairing it would cost more to fix than the value of the car itself.
+An insurance write-off is a term used to describe any car that is either no longer roadworthy, beyond repair, or damaged to the extent that repairing it would cost more to fix than the value of the car itself.

 Category A (Cat A): Scrap

-A category A write-off is the most severe and can never be put back on the road.
-It will mean the entire car, even parts that are salvageable, need to be destroyed.
+A category A write-off covers the most severe vehicle damage.
+Any car that falls into this category can never be put back on the road, and this usually means that the entire car, even parts that are salvageable, need to be scrapped.

 Category B (Cat B): Break